 - Synthesis: All study participants were invited to a full day workshop at which they developed and refined a set of model principles for improving vision impaired students’ access to graphics in higher education.

-- “Understanding the graphical challenges faced by vision-impaired students in Australian universities”, Higher Education Research & Development, May 2016 – presents the results of stages 1 and 2 and provides an analysis of the underlying issues
+- Butler, M., Holloway, L., Marriott, K. & Goncu, C. (2017).
+“Understanding the graphical challenges faced by vision-impaired students in Australian universities”, Higher Education Research & Development, May 2016 – presents the results of stages 1 and 2 and provides an analysis of the underlying issues

-- “Something to Hold On To: Tactile Access to Graphics in Higher Education“, paper presentation at the 6th General Assembly of the International Council on English Braille (ICEB), Baltimore USA, May 2016
+- Holloway, L., Butler, M. & Marriott, K. (2016) “Something to Hold On To: Tactile Access to Graphics in Higher Education“, 6th General Assembly of the International Council on English Braille (ICEB), Baltimore USA.

-- “New and under-used strategies for accessible graphics in higher education“, webinar hosted by the Australian Disability Clearinghouse on Education and Training (ADCET), March 2017
+- Holloway, L. (2017) “New and under-used strategies for accessible graphics in higher education“, webinar hosted by the Australian Disability Clearinghouse on Education and Training (ADCET)

 This project was conducted in partnership by Monash University and Deakin University, with support provided by the Australian Government Office for Learning and Teaching.
 The views expressed in the project reports do not necessarily reflect the views of the Australian Government Office for Learning and Teaching.